 What sets Strategic Wealth Planning apart is attention to detail.
 Consider tax mitigation.
 Often overlooked, a well-planned tax mitigation strategy can be effective in increasing you overall wealth.

-To avoid 3.8% surtax, you may want to consider reducing your adjusted gross income to less than $200,000 ($250,000 joint) or reducing your net investment income, without reducing lifestyle.
-Another often overlooked investment opportunity that avoids the 3.8% surtax is moving some investments to life insurance.
+To avoid the surtax, you may want to consider reducing your adjusted gross income to less than $200,000 ($250,000 joint).
+Another often overlooked investment opportunity that avoids the surtax is moving some investments to life insurance.

-The current tax law (which Congress has extended through December 31, 2014) allows an individual to make a yearly charitable contribution from an IRA of up to $100,000 without paying income taxes on the distribution.
+The current tax law allows an individual who is 70 1/2 in 2020 to make a yearly charitable contribution from an IRA of up to $100,000 without paying income taxes on the distribution.
 Donations must be made to one or more qualified charitable organizations or private foundations; the funds cannot be contributed to a donor-advised fund or a supporting organization.

 The process for making the donation is simple.
 The transfer must be made directly from the IRA sponsor to the charity or charities of your choice on or before December 31.
 All charitable contributions up to the $100,000 limit also qualify as your RMD for the contribution year.